villesepp/Libft/README.md

 ✅ "Norminette", the tool that we use to check whether the code is written as per the style guidelines says everything is 'OK!'

 ✅ Project was passed with 125/100 points (incl. bonuses).

+😇 TODO: strjoin should return a string if either of the strings are valid i(strdup(thegoodstring))